 How to Start a Blog

 If you want to start a blog, you can do it for super cheap with Bluehost.
-Although I’m not with them anymore (Love that the Insiders offer hosting!) they are one of the best hosting providers for beginners.
+Although I’m not with them anymore they are one of the best hosting providers for beginners.
 They have plans as low as four bucks a month!
 That’s a reasonably priced hobby, isn’t it?
 Once you get the hosting set up, all you need to do is pick your domain name, install WordPress, pick a theme, and get to blogging!

 The Benefits of Joining a Mastermind Group

 I hope I outlined how much the right mastermind group can help you on your blogging journey.
-They offer blog tips, help with search-engine optimization, and helpful advice for writing great content and improving your readership.
+They offer blog tips, help with search engine optimization, and helpful advice for writing great content and improving your readership.
 If you’re ready to take your blogging business to the next level, the Insiders are definitely the group to check out.
+Join Now!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.